A-dot-S-dot/cls1/Readme.md

 with finite element and finite volume methods.
 Execute the program with `cls1` (Conservation Laws Solver 1D).

 The program uses `Python 3.10.6`.
 We suggest to use a virtual environment.
+For that simply run

+    python -m venv venv

+and

+    source venv/bin/activate

+to activate the virtual enviornment.
 The needed packages can be installed via:

     pip install -r requirements.txt